A yellow box that features the Power Cut phone number

 What do electricity system notices mean?

-It’s important to note that the ESO does not disconnect the power in the event of a planned power cut.
+It’s important to note that the NESO does not disconnect the power in the event of a planned power cut.
 This is done by the distribution network operators (DNOs), who own and maintain the power lines that connect to homes or businesses.

 There are two main types of notices: